The following topic describes what steps you should perform in order to add the Telerik UI for WPF in your application.

 Open Microsoft Visual Studio.

 Create new Telerik WPF application.
-For more information, check out the Create Project article.
+Read more in the Create Project article.

 Figure 1: Creating new Telerik application

-Choose the application template.
-The options are a blank template or one of the MS Office inspired application templates.
+Choose the project template.
+The options are a blank template or one of the MS Office inspired project templates.
 Choose the Blank option.

 At this point the project references only the common Telerik.Windows.Controls.dll.